Mental Health Compensation Calculator – How Much Could I Claim?

 Who Is Eligible To Make A Mental Health Claim?

-You could be eligible to make a mental health claim if you can prove that:
+You could be eligible to seek mental health compensation if you can prove that:

 You could be owed a duty of care in various situations.
 For example:

-If you have evidence that you have suffered a mental health injury as a result of a duty of care being breached, you may have grounds for a valid personal injury claim.
+If you have evidence that you suffered a mental injury due to someone breaching a duty of care they owed you, you may have grounds for a valid personal injury claim.
+You do not need to use a stress compensation calculator, either.
+Our advisors are at hand 24/7 for a free initial consultation.

 Compensation For Stress And Other Mental Injuries – The Time Limit For Claims

-There’s a three-year time limit for starting a personal injury claim, such as a mental health compensation claim, as established by the Limitation Act 1980.
-The time limit will usually start from the date of the incident that caused your psychological injury.
-However, the time limit can function differently under certain circumstances.
+There’s a three-year time limit for starting a personal injury claim under the Limitation Act 1980, starting from the date of the incident that caused your psychological injury.
+However, the limitation period can work differently under certain circumstances.

-If the injured person lacks the mental capacity to seek psychological damage compensation on their own, then the three-year time limit will be put on hold indefinitely.
-If this does happen, then a litigation friend could start a claim on behalf of the injured person.
-However, if the injured party later recovers their mental capacity and a claim hasn’t already been made, then they will instead have three years to start their own psychological injury claim starting from the date of recovery.
+If the injured person lacks the mental capacity to seek psychological damage compensation on their own, the three-year time limit will be paused indefinitely.
+Otherwise, a litigation friend could start a claim on their behalf.
+Suppose the injured party recovers their mental capacity before a claim is made.
+In that case, they will have three years from the date of recovery to start their psychological injury claim.

-If a child has suffered a mental health injury, then the time limit for them to start a claim won’t become active until the day of their 18th birthday.
-A litigation friend could claim on the injured child’s behalf before they reach that age.
+If a child suffers a mental health injury, the time limit won’t start until their 18th birthday.
+A litigation friend can claim on the injured child’s behalf before they reach that age.

 Contact our advisors for free today if you would like to discuss your eligibility to start a claim.
 Our team can also discuss other related matters, such as whether you can use a mental health compensation calculator to determine the value of your potential case.